shiningrain/JailGuard/README.md

 We design and implement a universal detection framework for LLM prompt-based attacks, JailGuard, which effectively identifies various prompt-based attacks on both image and text modalities.
-To comprehensively evaluate the detection effect of JailGuard, we construct the first comprehensive LLM prompt-based attack dataset, covering 15 jailbreaking and non-jailbreaking attacks and 11,000 items of data on image and text modalities.
+To comprehensively evaluate the detection effect of JailGuard, we construct the first comprehensive LLM prompt-based attack dataset, covering 15 jailbreaking and hijacking attacks and 11,000 items of data on image and text modalities.
 Our experiment results show that JailGuard achieves the best detection accuracy of 86.14%/ 82.90% on text/image inputs, significantly outperforming state-of-the-art defense methods by 11.81%-25.74% and 12.20%-21.40%.

 *Note that JailGuard is still a prototype, and we will keep improving it and our dataset.*